awwaiid/thelackthereof/content/David Prolog.md

 ; ***** Begin provided code

-;; load-file is a simple function that loads the definitions from a file ;; It recursives calls itself, reading one line at a time; on the recursive return, it cons'es ;; all of the lines together in a giant list, which it returns to caller.
+;; load-file is a simple function that loads the definitions from a file ;; It recursively calls itself, reading one line at a time; on the recursive return, it cons'es ;; all of the lines together in a giant list, which it returns to caller.
 (define load-file
   (lambda (port)